fmehdipur/RepData_PeerAssessment1/PA1_template.md

-#This markdown file is for the peer assignment 1 of the couarse "Reproducible Research"
+#This markdown file is for the peer assignment 1 of the course "Reproducible Research"

 ## Loading and preprocessing the data